 Degree of St Lawrence the Martyr

-This is based around the biblical depiction of the suffering and fortitude of St Lawrence and is the degree to which all Candidates are admitted and all business of the Council is conducted.
+This is based around the depiction of the suffering and fortitude of St Lawrence and is the degree to which all Candidates are admitted and all business of the Council is conducted.

 What a wonderful story of true dedication, sacrifice and suffering is told within this short but beautiful ceremony.
 A green or red apron is used for the Candidates in the ceremony but no additional regalia is needed thereafter.
 The remaining four degrees may be taken over any timescale in any order.